-13. “You rarely recognize and reward employees for positive workplace behaviors.”
+13. “You often recognize and reward employees for positive workplace behaviors.”

-14. “You fail to guide employees on ways to contribute to the company’s vision.”
+14. “You successfully guide employees on ways to contribute to the company’s vision.”

 15. “You serve as a role model by consistently behaving in line with the company’s values.”